gem/oq-engine/doc/engine/event-based-bugs.md

-During the development of OpenQuake 1.5, a lot of effort went in checking the correctness of the event based calculation and a lots of bugs were fixed.
+During the development of OpenQuake 1.5, a lot of effort went into checking the correctness of the event based calculators and a lots of bugs were fixed.
 As a consequence, *you cannot expect the numbers produced by OpenQuake 1.5 to be the same as the numbers of OpenQuake 1.4 in all situations*.
 Here we will document all the differences and the reasons